Project-Counter/cop5/source/10-compliance/03-counter-reporting-for-consortia.rst

 COUNTER recognizes that consolidated reports can be helpful to consortia, and that some report providers may want to meet the needs of their consortium customers by providing detailed reports.
 This can be done using existing extensions to the Code of Practice (see :numref:`reserved-elements`):

 * The Customer_ID used in a detailed report MUST match that used in a report to the individual institution, and the ID for the institution returned by the /members COUNTER_SUSHI API path.
-* If provided, the Institution_Name used in a detailed report should match that used in a report to the individual institution, and the name for the institution returned by the /members COUNTER_SUSHI API path.
+* If provided, the Institution_Name used in a detailed report MUST match that used in a report to the individual institution, and the name for the institution returned by the /members COUNTER_SUSHI API path.
-* If provided, Institution_Name should be the first column in the tabular report, with Customer_ID the second column.
+* If provided, Institution_Name MUST be the first column in the tabular report, with Customer_ID the second column.
 Otherwise Customer_ID should be the first column.

 As they are optional, detailed reports are not subject to COUNTER audits.